alphagov/government-service-design-manual/service-manual/communications/increasing-digital-takeup.md

 * identifying the barriers that stop current users from wanting to use your digital service
 * knowing which intermediary organisations your users trust to give them information / reassurance about the service

-Hertfordshire County Council, as explained in [this case study](/service-manual/communications/hcc-case-study-1.pdf) (PDF), developed an understanding of how and why people use its Online Free School Meals service, and used this knowledge to increase take-up.
+Hertfordshire County Council, as explained in [this case study](/service-manual/assets/documents/hcc-case-study-1.pdf) (PDF, 94KB), developed an understanding of how and why people use its Online Free School Meals service, and used this knowledge to increase take-up.

 ###2.
 Get users to try digital for the first time by: